eclipse-biscuit/biscuit/SPECIFICATIONS.md

 ##### Version 0 (deprecated)

-To sign the block at index `n`, we would have:
+To sign the block at index `n`, we have:
 - `data_n`: the serialized Datalog
 - `pk_n+1`: the next public key
 - `alg_n+1`: the little endian representation of the signature algorithm for `pk_n+1`